Anchorpoint-Software/ap-unreal/README.md

 # Anchorpoint plugin for Unreal

 This plugin allows revision control to be handled directly from the Unreal editor.
 If you’re working in a team, it’s highly recommended that you use the plugin, as it gives you more control over your modified files.
-Unreal Engine can communicate with the Anchorpoint desktop application via an IPC connection.
+Unreal Engine can communicate with the Anchorpoint desktop application.

 ## Features